 The Penalties for Evading Arrest in Texas

 Under § 38.04 of the Texas Penal Code, you commit the crime of evading arrest when you intentionally flee from a person you know is a police officer attempting to lawfully arrest you.

 The criminal penalties are actually separated by whether you are evading arrest on foot or using a motor vehicle.

 Evading Arrest on Foot

-If you are fleeing a police officer on foot, it is a Class B misdemeanor.
+If you intentionally flee from a police officer on foot when the police officer is attempting to lawfully detain or arrest you, it is a Class B misdemeanor.
 In Texas, a Class B misdemeanor is punishable by up to 180 days in jail and a fine up to $2,000, or both.

 Evading Arrest by Motor Vehicle

-Charges get more serious, however, if you attempt to flee using a motor vehicle.
+Charges get more serious, however, if you intentionally flee from a police officer using a motor vehicle.
 Evading arrest in an automobile or water vessel is a state jail felony.
-In Texas, a state jail felony is punishable by up to two years in jail and a fine of up to $10,000, or both.
+In Texas, a state jail felony is punishable by up to two years in a state jail facility and a fine of up to $10,000, or both.